Watch the webinar now:

 Core elements of delivery concepts

-• Just-in-time (JIT): delivery exactly when needed to minimize stock levels and storage costs
+• Just-in-Time (JIT): Delivery exactly when needed to minimize inventory and storage costs

-• Kanban systems: control of the material flow based on actual consumption and demand
+• Kanban systemControl of the material flow based on actual consumption and demand

 • Cross-docking: goods are handled directly and transported onwards without being stored temporarily

-• Supplier consignment: goods are stored at the customer's premises but remain the property of the supplier until they are removed
+• Consignment warehouseGoods are stored at the customer's premises, but remain the property of the supplier until they are removed

 • Significance for purchasing